How does it work?

 Most plants will grow in a Down Under Pot.
 Basically, most plants seem to want to grow up towards the sun, so when you invert your pot and hand it in position, the plan adjusts its growth direction and heads up around the pot towards the sun or other major light source.
 Self supporting plants look better in Down Under Pots then trailing plants.
 Pruning always enhances the display of new growth and flowering in Down Under Pots.
 See our Video Instructions Page.

 If the plant becomes root bound will I have to break the pot?

 If the plan becomes root bound, prune it back after flowering, remove some of the old potting mix from under the handing wire, and will discover that have reasonable access for root pruning.
 Prune the roots through the top of the post, and then replace the old potting mix with a new lot and the Down Under Pot back in position.

 Can I plant something in the top of the Down Under Pots as well?

 Yes, but plant something compatible in consideration of the plant that is growing upside down at the base of the pot.
 Your Down Under Pot is well suited for growing combinations of herbs – for example, you may establish your favourite herb in your pot, following the standard planting procedure, and having inverted and hung the Down Under Pot when your herb is established, you may select another compatible herb to plant in the top.

 When will I get my Down Under Pots ?

 Once the payment has cleared please allow 2 to 4 business days to process your order.
 We will send your Down Under Pot/s using Australia Post.
+We ship Australia Wide and New Zealand.
 All postage includes insurance but all care is taken in packing your Down Under Pots.
 We are not liable for any accidental breakages during postage.
 Depending on the type of postal order Regular Delivery or Express Delivery, we are unable to guarantee the delivery time of Australia Post.

 Thank you for your order!